8ARTEZZIO/8ARTEZZIO/README.md

 ## About Me

 - 🛠️ Backend developer focused on building clean and efficient APIs.
-- 🎓 Strong foundation in computer science and software development.
 - ☕ Coffee and calisthenics enthusiast.

 ## Tech Stack